Laparoscopic Gall Bladder Stone Surgery

 Recovery:

 Most patients can return to work within 1–2 weeks.
-Mild cramping and bloating may occur, which can be managed with medications.
-Regular follow-ups ensure optimal healing.
+Mild cramping and bloating may occur.

 2. Surgery for Ectopic Pregnancy